sagarpandey88/spo-admin/README.md

 - Clone this repository
 - Navigate to the client/spfx-spo-admin folder
 - Run `npm install`
-- Run `gulp serve` to start the local development server
+- Run `npm run start` to start the local development server
 - Add the web part to a SharePoint page to test

 ## Features